-- Prior to applying to Reception families are invited to and open afternoon and an open evening to view and hear about the provision in Reception; families are able to book an appointment to view the wider school. - There are two story band play sessions for children who have accepted a place at our school in the Summer term; in addition there is the opportunity for our feeder Nurseries to visit during the school day children and key workers together to play in the indoor and outdoor environment. - The EYFS lead, Reception teachers and Senco visit Nurseries to chat with key workers and observe/have a play with children coming into Reception. - Home visits take place at the beginning of the Autumn term (see above and home visit policy).
+- Prior to applying to Reception families, are invited to an open afternoon and an open evening to view and hear about the provision in Reception and view the wider school.
+Parents can also book a wider school viewing separate to this. - There are two story play sessions for children who have accepted a place at our school in the summer term.
+In addition there is the opportunity for our feeder Nurseries to visit during the school day children and key workers together to play in the indoor and outdoor environment. - The EYFS lead, Reception teachers and Senco communicate with Nurseries to chat with key workers and observe/have a play with children coming into Reception. - Home visits take place at the beginning of the Autumn term (see above and home visit policy).